larsmeulenijzer/portfolio/README.md

 ## Introduction

 I am Lars.
 I am passionate about science and solving problems analytically or by coding.
 I obtained a master's degree in theoretical physics and I obtained two bachelor's degrees (physics and mathematics) simultaneously.
 I have always followed my passion and wish to continue doing so.
-I always continue teaching myself new skills and honing my existing skills.
+I continue teaching myself new skills and honing my existing skills.

 This portfolio showcases some of the projects that I have worked on.
 Its purpose is to show not only my competence but also my ability to adapt and keep learning.
 I keep on adding new projects using new tools and programming languages.
-This document provides a link to the code of each project as well as a summary of the projects.
+This document provides a link to the details of each project as well as a summary of the projects.
 I made all the digital drawings used in these projects.

 This portfolio is currently still under construction.
 New projects are still added every week.